Aurorastation/Aurora.3/vueui/README.md

  - Main JS file and supporting HTML code
  - UI DM datum, responsible for linking opened ui window with code
  - Object specific code, that generates data for uis, and handles actions.
- - Sub System responsible for keeping track of all uis and making sure they tick.
+ - SubSystem responsible for keeping track of all uis and making sure they tick.

 ## How to use it?
 ### Step 1: Open ui